The Standard Model effective field theory at work: Introduction

 where $h$ is the massive physical Higgs boson and~$\varphi^a$ denote the three Goldstone bosons, that, in the unitary gauge, are ``eaten'' by the massive gauge bosons.
 The tree-level mass of the physical Higgs is~$m^2_h = 2 m^2$.

 The Yukawa couplings~$[Y_i]_{pr}$ for $i=e,u,d$ are complex ${3 \times 3}$~matrices in flavor space contracted to the fermion fields via the global flavor indices $p$ and~$r$, which run from 1~to~3.
 After electroweak symmetry breaking the Yukawa interactions in Eq.~\eqref{eq:SM_Lagrangian} yield the fermion mass terms as well as the Yukawa interactions with the physical Higgs boson~$h$.
 The Yukawa matrices~$Y_{u,d}$ are the only source of flavor violation in the SM, as the gauge interactions are all flavor diagonal.
-They are also the only source of CP~violation in the SM, apart from the topological terms associated to the dual field-strength tensors.
+They are also the only source of CP~violation in the SM, apart from the topological terms associated to the dual field-strength tensors, which are shown in the second line of Eq.~\eqref{eq:SM_Lagrangian}.